Top 9 Best Xbox One S External Hard Drives of 2017

 The two main reasons are spindle speed and hard drive interface.
-The My Book has a spindle speed of 7200RPM which is more than 5400RPM of Xbox One S internal drive.
+The My Book has a spindle speed of 7200RPM which is more than 5400RPM of Xbox One S internal hard drive.
 Also, My Book uses USB 3.0 (SATAIII) interface while Xbox internal HDD has USB 2.0 (SATAII) interface.
 As we all already know USB 3.0 has a higher theoretical (and practical) throughput rate than SATAII.

 Is the WD My Book worth it?